 Insurance fraud in the United States costs consumers an estimated $80 to $90 billion per year nationwide.
 In California, insurance fraud is a $15 billion a year problem.
 It’s the second-largest economic crime in America, exceeded only by tax evasion.
 The San Diego County District Attorney’s Insurance Fraud Division addresses this problem by dedicating specialists to handle complex insurance fraud prosecutions.
-In 2015, we filed criminal charges against 434 defendants.
-We obtained convictions against 416 defendants with the remainder pending.
+In 2016, we filed criminal charges against 463 defendants.
+We obtained convictions against 456 defendants with the remaining cases still in progress.

 - Workers’ Compensation Fraud

 - Organized Automobile Fraud Activity Interdiction Program (Urban Grant)